Skiltra/PythonRPG-TXT/README.md

 - [ ] JSON Scene Editor (nice to have)
 - [ ] New Toggle Based Inventory System

-**Consider**
+**Considering**
 - [ ] Check `eval()` relating to passing arguments into python from json conditions and making executions
 - [ ] NPC Speaks to Player by Name

 # Overview
 **Scenes**: 20(story) + 2(base)
+started as a collarative project dedicated to learning python a plot design was made as a team and everything in the `ABlastThroughDimensions.py` from *2024*, names given to it where [Times Ascent, A Blast Through Dimensions], this file is V0.1

-This is the second version from the first file using the same general plot, but making it more scalable which the other file from *Oct 2024*. isnt.
+This is the V0.2 version (`python v3.12`)from the first file using the same general plot, but making it more scalable which the other file from *Oct 2024*. isnt.
 This is mostly a personal project to make it more efficient which isnt suppose to be impressive.

-The main improvement to the new version is, it has classes with functions which actually achieve some of the ideas we had planning.

-**Old Overview** <br>
-Based on a small team prototyping some ideas, as a compromise we implementing all version of the plot through the idea of it being "time travel" through time hence the titles used for it is known as:
-- Times Ascent
-- A Black Through Dimensions

 # Documentation
 This is me trying to explain the code more of a unprofessional guide to the idea